 Why metal bonding?

+Metal bonding in India ! solutions at lowest application cost in India.
 No matter what you design, from computers to cars, assembly is always a challenge.
 What is the lowest cost, highest performance technique for joining parts and subassemblies?
-When it comes to metal-to-metal bonding, options include thermal joining techniques such as welding, brazing or soldering; mechanical fastening with hardware; and bonding using a liquid adhesive or tape.
+When it comes to metal-to-metal bonding, options include thermal joining techniques such as welding, brazing or soldering; mechanical fastening with hardware; and bonding using a metal bonding adhesive or tape.

-Each method comes with its own advantages and disadvantages, though they share many of the same applications.
-For example, when mounting metal panels to the metal frame of a machine housing, solutions include metal-bonding adhesive tapes, liquid adhesive, welding, or mechanical fasteners, such as rivets.
+Each method comes with its own advantages and disadvantages.
+For example, when mounting metal panels to the metal frame of a machine housing, solutions include metal-bonding tapes, metal bonding adhesive, welding, or mechanical fasteners, such as rivets.

 So, how do you decide which method to use for metal assemblies?